archit12345/ozempic-public-opinion-modeling/README.md

   - Gender
   - Political affiliation
   - Income
-  - Exposure to Ozempic-related information
+  - Exposure to information about weight loss medications like Ozempic & Wegovy
   - Belief in genetic causes of obesity

 - **Statistical Techniques:**